Mértola

 Mértola (/pt/), officially the Town of Mértola (Vila de Mértola), is a town and municipality in southeastern Portuguese Alentejo near the Spanish border.
-In 2011, the population was 7,274, in an area of approximately 1292.87 km2: it is the sixth-largest municipality in Portugal.
+In 2021, the population of the municipality was 6,206, in an area of approximately 1292.87 km2: it is the sixth-largest municipality in Portugal.
 Meanwhile, it is the second-lowest population centre by density with approximately 5.62 persons/1 km2 (second to the adjacent Alcoutim).

-The seat of the municipality is the town of Mértola, which has around 2800 inhabitants (2011), located on a hill over the Guadiana River.
+The seat of the municipality is the town of Mértola, which had around 2500 inhabitants at the time of the 2021 census, located on a hill over the Guadiana River.
 Its strategic location made it an important fluvial commercial port in Classical Antiquity, through the period of Umayyad conquest of Hispania: Mértola's main church (the Church of Nossa Senhora da Anunciação) was the only medieval mosque to have survived the period in Portugal.

 In 2017 Mértola started the process to become a UNESCO World Heritage Site.